kanf1s/Snake-python/readme.md

 I support this project.

-This project uses the RailwayCargoRus ©Rones font(https://pikabu.ru/story/novaya_versiya_zheleznodorozhnogo_shrifta_9553353)
+This project uses the RailwayCargoRus font ©Rones (https://pikabu.ru/story/novaya_versiya_zheleznodorozhnogo_shrifta_9553353) This project uses music from the game Hearts of Iron 4, namely:
+Andreas Waldetoft - Comintern Theme Hearts of Iron IV Andreas Waldetoft - Heavy Water
+Hearts of Iron IV OST — Song For the Children of WW2